Freiling87/CCU/CCU/Scratchpad.md

 #		Scope
 ##		P	Bugs
 Except crickets.
 Crickets are fine.
-###				C	ExtraVarString copying
-Still occuring.
-Try placing multiple custom containers.
-I don't think it happens with vanilla containers, so see what they do in the normal code.
+###			H	Editor Object Placement
+Hold - This is BTHarmonyUtils
+Objects, Draw Mode
+Choosing anything but vanilla containers causes an infinite loop with no error message Verified this is BTHarmonyUtils
+###			H	CCU Trait section in Load Character screen
+Shows outdated traits when choosing
 ###			C	Containers (Empty)
 Text is assigned in PlayfieldObject.MakeChestNonInteractable()

 Shelf works
 Stove doesn't
 Vendor stand doesn't
 ###			C	Johnny Stabbs
 Has Fac Blahd Aligned (replaced by Legacy)

 On attempt Load from stored chars list, get error and no load: